Fakhrimm/webgl-3d-rendering-engine/README.md

 - Austin Gabriel Pardosi (13521084)

 ## General Information
 Pixar 3D engine is TypeScript Web app that can be used to process 3D model.
-Pixar 3d Engine use WebGL as a Graphics application programming interface (API) to process 3D model.
+Pixar 3D Engine use WebGL as the Graphics Application Programming Interface (API) to process 3D model.

 ## Technologies Used
 - WebGL